tlswg/draft-ietf-tls-ctls/draft-rescorla-tls-ctls.md

 # Security Considerations

-CTLS is isomorphic to TLS 1.3, and therefore should have the same security considerations. [[OPEN ISSUE: One could imagine internally translating CTLS to TLS 1.3 so that the transcript, etc. were the same, but I doubt it's worth it, and then you might need to worry about cross-protocol attacks.]]
+WARNING: This document is effectively brand new and has seen no analysis.
+The idea here is that CTLS is isomorphic to TLS 1.3, and therefore should have the same security considerations, but this needs to be verified. [[OPEN ISSUE:
+One could imagine internally translating CTLS to TLS 1.3 so that the transcript, etc. were the same, but I doubt it's worth it, and then you might need to worry about cross-protocol attacks.]]